ABOUT US

 • Buss Blade Services

 Florian Husen was born in Hamburg in 1974.
-The trained industrial electronics technician later completed two diploma programs in electrical and industrial engineering.
-After working for Lufthansa Technik AG and Hauni Maschinenbau AG, he gained further experience in leading positions in the field of sales.
-During his three-year stay in the United States of America, he was head of North American sales at Hauni Richmond Inc. Florian Husen was most recently head of rotor blade service at SSC Wind GmbH until it was taken over by Buss.
+After training as an industrial electronics technician, he went on to complete two degree programmes in electrical engineering and industrial engineering.
+Following positions at Lufthansa Technik AG and Hauni Maschinenbau AG, he gained further experience in management positions in sales.
+During his three-year stay in the USA, he led North American sales at Hauni Richmond, Inc. Florian Husen was most recently head of rotor blade services at SSC Wind GmbH until it was taken over by Buss.

-Since 2019 he has been Managing Director of Buss Blade Services GmbH.
+He has been managing director of Buss Blade Services GmbH since 2019.

 • Buss Wind Services